webdevtodayjason/namecheap-mcp/README.md

 ## 💡 The Solution

-The Namecheap MCP Server brings domain management directly into your AI assistant.
-Check availability, compare prices, and register domains using natural language - all without leaving your conversation.
+The Namecheap MCP Server brings comprehensive domain management directly into your AI assistant.
+Check availability, manage your portfolio, view DNS records, and register domains using natural language - all without leaving your conversation.

 ```
+You: "Show me all my domains"
+Assistant: "You have 12 domains.
+2 are expiring soon: myblog.com (expires in 15 days)..."

+You: "Get DNS records for myblog.com"
+Assistant: "myblog.com has 4 A records, 2 MX records for email..."

 You: "Is mycoolstartup.com available?"
 Assistant: "Yes, mycoolstartup.com is available!
-Would you like to register it?"

-You: "What's the price for a .io domain?"
-Assistant: "A .io domain costs $32.98 for the first year."
+A .com costs $9.58/year."

-You: "Register mycoolstartup.io for 2 years"
+You: "Register it for 2 years"
-Assistant: "I'll register mycoolstartup.io for 2 years.
-Total: $65.96.
+Assistant: "I'll register mycoolstartup.com for 2 years.
+Total: $19.16.
 Confirm?"
 ```

 ## ⚠️ Important Security Warning